 While the other five morning habits above are helpful, it’s okay to eliminate them if they aren’t giving their intended result.
 Highly successful people have taken the time to figure out what systems and habits help them to be high achievers.

 Your morning routine is not going to develop overnight.
-While I’ve listed the six-morning habits, it might help you to focus on one or two until you’re used to doing them consistently.
+While I’ve listed the six-morning habits, it might help you to focus on one or two until you can do them consistently.